Siege of Musa Qala: The siege

-By this time the Pathfinders had spent six weeks in the field, and they were beginning to show signs of exhaustion, while their equipment was becoming worn by constant use in difficult conditions.
-They were due to be relieved by the Danish Reconnaissance squadron, a 140-strong force equipped with MOWAG Eagle armoured vehicles.
-The Danish forces, accompanied by some British signals specialists, left Camp Bastion on July 21.
-As they approached Musa Qala from the West, the Pathfinders observed groups of Taliban regrouping to ambush them, and directed a Harrier GR7 against the insurgents, killing several.
+By this time, the Pathfinders had spent six weeks in the field, and they were beginning to show signs of exhaustion, while their equipment was becoming worn by constant use in difficult conditions.
+They were due to be relieved by the Danish light reconnaissance squadron, a 140-man force equipped with Mowag Eagle armoured vehicles.
+The Danish forces, accompanied by some British signals specialists, departed Camp Bastion on July 21.
+As the relief force approached Musa Qala from the west, the Pathfinders observed groups of Taliban regrouping to ambush them, and directed a Harrier GR7 strike against the insurgents, killing several.
 The Taliban had blocked the road with barrels, and attacked the Danish column from three sides with machine guns and RPGs.
 The column halted when one Eagle was destroyed by a mine and its three crewmen were wounded, and, after having directed an airstrike from a B-1 bomber against Taliban positions, it withdrew into the desert, much to the dismay of the Pathfinders.
-The garrison had now run out of food and water, and were reduced to drinking goats milk, while their ammunition was also running low, and they had no more batteries for their night vision devices.
-The Taliban chose July 24 to launch their largest attack against the district centre, in the form of a concerted assault by 300 militants against every side of the base.
-The attack opened with an RPG strike that destroyed one of the sangars, causing a Danish soldier to fall outside the compound.
+The garrison had now run out of food and water, and were reduced to drinking goat's milk, while their ammunition was also running low, and they had no more batteries for their night vision devices.
+The Taliban chose July 24 to launch their largest attack thus far against the district centre, in the form of a concerted assault by 300 militants against every side of the base.
+The attack opened with an RPG strike that destroyed one of the sangars, causing a Danish soldier to fall outside of the compound.
 Private Mark Wilson of the Pathfinders used an old bedstead to climb the compound wall and help the injured Dane to safety under enemy fire, for which he was later awarded the Military Cross.
-Air support took 90 minutes to arrive, during which the base was subjected to continuous fire, which would have been even heavier, if the Danish column hadn't intercepted Taliban reinforcements coming from Now Zad.
-On July 26, after coalition aircraft dropped six 1000-pound bombs on known Taliban positions, the relief force finally broke into Musa Qala.
+Air support took 90 minutes to arrive, during which the base was subjected to continuous fire, which would have been even heavier if the Danish column had not intercepted Taliban reinforcements approaching from Now Zad.

+On July 26, after coalition aircraft dropped six 1,000-pound bombs on known Taliban positions, the relief force finally broke into Musa Qala.
 There were no casualties, except for a Pathfinder sergeant who was accidentally shot by an ANP guard.

-A Danish officer, Major Lars Ulslev Johannesen, now took command of the Musa Qala district centre.
+A Danish officer, Major Lars Ulslev Johannesen, took over command of the district centre.
 On July 27, an airstrike mistakenly destroyed the mosque adjoining the base, infuriating the police chief and the town elders.
-Johannesen had to convene a shura and promise that the mosque would be rebuilt at the coalitions expense.
-When asked whether the inhabitants should evacuate the town, Johannesen answered that they should stay, but over the following days, the population gradually abandoned their homes, leaving the area as a battleground between the Taliban and the coalition.
+Major Johannesen had to convene a shura and promise that the mosque would be rebuilt at the coalition's expense.
+When asked whether the inhabitants should evacuate the town, Johannesen answered that they should stay, but over the following days, the population gradually abandoned their homes, leaving the area as a battleground between the Taliban and the ISAF coalition.